life-agrees/InterBug-AI/README.md

 ### Troubleshooting

-**Module Import Issues:**
+1. **Module Import Issues:**
    Verify that your custom modules (`Sei_Module.data_preprocess` and `Sei_Module.testing`) are in the correct directory and that the import paths in `app.py` match your project structure.

-**Missing Dependencies:**
+2. **Missing Dependencies:**
    If you encounter errors related to missing packages, install them using `pip install <package>`.

-**CSV File Format:**
+3. **CSV File Format:**
    Ensure that the CSV files you upload are correctly formatted and include the necessary columns for processing.

 ### Conclusion

-InterBug AI is a comprehensive tool designed to simplify cross-chain bug detection for the Sei Network.
+-InterBug AI is a comprehensive tool designed to simplify cross-chain bug detection for the Sei Network.
 It integrates data processing, ML-driven anomaly detection, and interactive visualizations into one intuitive dashboard—making advanced blockchain analytics accessible to everyone.

 ### License